 Volunteers are garden ambassadors who introduce visitors to Fairchild and the garden's mission.
 Volunteers are tram drivers, walking tour guides, shuttle drivers and hosts who greet guests, give tours of Fairchild's collections and seasonal art installations, provide transportation and answer questions.

 Fairchild offers year-round narrated tram tours which are led entirely by volunteers.
-Volunteers act as tram drivers or tram narrators who work in partnership to conduct 45 minute tours of the Garden's collections.
-Tram tours are also offered in Spanish year round on Sundays and on Saturday's from December through May.
+Volunteers act as tram drivers or tram narrators who work in partnership to conduct 45-minute tours of the Garden's collections.
+Tram tours are also offered in Spanish on Sundays and on Saturdays at 2:30 and 3:30.